Revvity/ChemDraw-JS-Public-Examples/vanilla-javascript-demo/README.md

 # vanilla-javascript-demo
 Example of how to use the ChemDraw JS library with vanilla JavaScript and HTML5.

-This example demonstrates how to use load the ChemDraw JS library when installed as an NPM package.
+This example demonstrates how to load the ChemDraw JS library when installed as an NPM package.
 It is based on the example in the __ChemDraw JS Developer's Guide__.
 For a project without NPM the same code can be used, just change the URL to the library as appropriate.

 For this demo, copy the license into /dependencies.